cascornelissen/svg-spritemap-webpack-plugin/docs/options.md

 Filename of the generated file (located at the webpack `output.path`), `[hash]` and `[contenthash]` are supported.

 #### `output.svg.sizes`
 Whether to include the `width` and `height` attributes on the root SVG element.
-The default value for this option is based on the value of the `sprite.generate.use` option.
+The default value for this option is based on the value of the `sprite.generate.use` option but when specified will always overwrite it.

 #### `output.chunk.name` – `'spritemap'`
 Name of the chunk that will be generated.